pylonmc/pylon-docs/docs/en/creating-addons/custom-items/adding-a-custom-item.md

 Next, we'll add the code to set entities on fire.

-In order to do this, we can create a custom `BaguetteFlamethrower` class.
+In order to do this, we must create a custom `BaguetteFlamethrower` class.
 All Pylon item classes must extend [PylonItem].

 === "Java"
     Create a new file `BaguetteFlamethrower.java` and add the following: